Weather Sensitivity Analysis - Measuring Weather Effects

-Historical data on sales and weather, including measures of temperature, rainfall and sunshine hours, is employed in a causal analysis in order to identify the key factors that affect demand.
+Historical data on sales and weather, including measures of temperature, rainfall and sunshine hours, is employed in a causal analysis in order to identify the key weather factors that affect demand.
 Reliable historical data on UK weather can be obtained from the Met Office or other suppliers.
-One good alternative is WeatherNet, a non-governmental provider of weather history and on-line weather applications.

 Weather Related Demand Forecasting

 To make the fullest use of any causal factor in forecasting it is desirable to make use of an accurate forecast of that factor over the forecast horizon.
 With weather data this is sometimes possible when making a very short term forecast directly of retail sales, but for companies further down the supply chain it can be more difficult.
 For these companies there is often a need to make a somewhat longer term forecast in larger time buckets e.g. weeks rather than days, and a reliable weather forecast can be hard to find.
 However, a causal analysis on weather can still improve demand forecasting through a better interpretation of historical effects.

 By way of example, consider a business that manufactures horticultural products.
 Unseasonal weather definitely has an impact on retail sales in this market and there is also an important business-to-business channel in the form of horticultural growers.
 If there has recently been a period of unseasonally high rainfall, sales will undoubtedly have dipped during the wet weather.
 If the effect of that extreme weather is understood from statistical analysis, the sales history can be adjusted for the effects of weather prior to running a statistical forecast.
 Then the forecast can be made on a weather-neutral basis.

 Need for expert help